 Fortunately, even in the face of these sentiments, the past twenty years have seen a revival of “Golden Age” golf architecture.
 Clubs have restored vintage courses to great acclaim, and neoclassicists like Bill Coore, Tom Doak, and Gil Hanse seem to get every promising new site.
 There is reason for optimism.

-At the same time, for everyday golfers who discover the joys of the Golden Age and reject the mythos of the championship course, the pro game, as currently presented, can only appear distant and sterile.
+At the same time, for everyday golfers who have discovered the joys of great architecture, the pro game, as currently presented, may seem increasingly distant and sterile.
 If you are a member of, say, Ballyneal, or if you have completed a pilgrimage to Bandon Dunes, or if you simply plunk down $25 every Friday afternoon to chop it around Rustic Canyon, how could you regard the weekly strokeplay bomb-fest at the likes of TPC Kuala Lumpur as anything other than a missed opportunity?

 Golf is a beautiful, exciting game.
 Let’s not stage tournaments that make it look dull.